rdfjs/data-model-spec/interface-spec.md

 **Properties:**

 - `Term .graph` the named graph, which is an IRI, a BlankNode or Variable.

+**Methods:**

+- `.toCanonical()` returns a canonical string representation of the quad.
+  The [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) must be used.
+  Terms must be represented as defined in the `.toCanonical()` method of the Term interface.
+  Quads that contain a none default graph must add the graph as defined in the [N-Quads specification](https://www.w3.org/TR/n-quads/).
+  For that use case the definition of [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) is extended:
+  **The whitespace following subject, predicate, object and graph MUST be a single space, (U+0020).**

 TODO: Do we need to define a different interface, or is a quad simply a triple with a graph different from undefined?